sailfish009/openstructure/modules/mol/mm/doc/settings.rst

   .. attribute::        nonbonded_method

-    Nonbonded method set up at the creation of the :class:`Simulation`. must be one of mm.NoCutoff, mm.CutoffNonPeriodic, mm.CutoffPeriodic mm.Ewald or mm.PME. default: mm.NoCutoff
+    Nonbonded method set up at the creation of the :class:`Simulation`.
+    Must be one of mm.NoCutoff, mm.CutoffNonPeriodic, mm.CutoffPeriodic
+    mm.Ewald or mm.PME. default: mm.NoCutoff

   .. attribute::        nonbonded_cutoff